 Mexican Christmas Side Dishes Food

-And finally, to end with a sweet treat, Buñuelos is a must for Christmas, and maybe even some sweet tamales or the weddings cookies, which are popular in the northern states.
-Buñuelos de Viento, our Christmas Rosettes.
+And finally, to end with a sweet treat, Buñuelos (Bunuelos) are a must for Christmas, and maybe even some sweet tamales.
+Powder with sugar, Mexican wedding cookies, and sopaipillas are a kid's favorite.
+And lastly, the traditional crunchy Buñuelos de Viento, our Christmas Rosettes cherished by all.

 There are many more dishes to be added to this list, but I hope these here will help you add a little bit of the Mexican tradition to your Christmas Menu.